-The 2020 campaign will focus heavily on the vital safety function played by a correctly implemented risk study.
+The 2020 campaign will focus heavily on the vital safety function played by a correctly implemented risk assessment.

 The Management of Health and Safety at Work Regulations 1999 require all employers to carry out a suitable risk assessment to protect employees and others.
 To be effective, the assessment should be broken down into stages so that potential hazards are identified, who could be at risk from them – and how, what steps should be taken to eliminate the hazards, how the findings are to be recorded and that the plan is flexible enough so that periodic reviews can be conducted to ensure it remains effective.

 A hazard is defined as anything that could potentially cause harm to someone.
-In a warehouse or factory environment where materials handling equipment is being used there are myriad hazards, therefore, the plan must be conducted by a qualified member of staff, who has experience of properly assessing risk.
+In a warehouse or factory environment where materials handling equipment is being used there are a multitude of potential hazards, therefore, the plan must be conducted by a qualified member of staff; one who has experience of properly assessing risk.

 David Goss, BITA Technical Manager, said: “The importance of safety within the materials handling sector has been thrown into sharp focus this year in a way that could not have been imagined just six months ago.
 With the logistics industry working at full capacity to keep up with the supply demands from the essential services, so the need to ensure the safety of every worker in the sector has never been more important.